fatihtsp/FastArrayOps/README.md

   class Procedure MaxValue<T>(const anArrayOf: Array of T; var Result);
  end;

 TClassicArrayMinFinder and TClassicArrayMaxFinder uses classical approach to find min value-min index and max value-maxindex, respectively.
-The other classes are the main ones with SIMD-accelerated routines.
-The project file contains some test routines and comparisons by SIMD-accelerated routines.
-Please, investigate the test results using the arrays with 10000000 elements as show below:
+The other classes are the main ones with SIMD-accelerated routines (TArrayMinFinder and TArrayMaxFinder).
+The project file contains some test routines and comparisons with the SIMD-accelerated routines.
+Please, investigate the test results on the arrays of 10000000 elements as shown below:

 ===========================================================================